 - Absenteeism figures for 2020-21.

 - The Local Government Auditor’s Report for the year to 31 March 2020 was published on 15 December 2020.

 - Brexit considerations.

 - COVID-19 considerations.

-2. The legislative role for the Local Government Auditor is contained in the Local Government (Northern Ireland) Order 2005 and the Local Government (Northern Ireland) Act 2014.
-In addition, the Code of Audit Practice, published in March 2016, prescribes the ways in which statutory audit functions are to be carried out.
+- The legislative role for the Local Government Auditor is contained in the Local Government (Northern Ireland) Order 2005 and the Local Government (Northern Ireland) Act 2014.
+In addition, the Code of Audit Practice, published on 1 April 2021, prescribes the ways in which statutory audit functions are to be carried out.
 The Code of Audit Practice is supported further by a Statement of Responsibilities of Local Government Auditors and Local Government Bodies.
 Both of these documents are published on the NIAO website.
-The Code of Audit Practice is due to be updated in 2021.

-- the financial statements give a true and fair view of the financial position of the Council and its income and expenditure and its group for the year then ended;
+- the financial statements give a true and fair view of the financial position of the Council and its group, and its income and expenditure for the year then ended;

 - the financial statements have been prepared in accordance with the relevant accounting and reporting framework as set out in legislation, applicable accounting standards or other directions thereunder;

-- and the information given in the Narrative Report is consistent with the financial statements.
+- the information given in the Narrative Report is consistent with the financial statements.

 5. There is a range of various other matters which can be reported by exception and they are outlined in the Code of Audit Practice.
 One of these items relates to the information published with the audited financial statements, such as the governance statement.
 I report if the governance statement is not consistent with the information gathered during the audit including that gained from carrying out work on the Council’s arrangements for securing economy, efficiency and effectiveness of resources, and our work on performance improvement.